kaisenlinux/manpages-dev/category/Mount/mount.md

        mount(8) does not read fstab(5) when a --make-* operation is requested.
 All necessary information has to be specified on the command line.

-       Note that the Linux kernel does not allow changing multiple propagation flags with a single mount(2) system call, and the flags cannot be mixed with other mount options and operations.
+       Note that the Linux kernel does not allow changing multiple propagation flags with a single mount(2) system call, and the flags cannot be mixed with other mount options and opera‐ tions.

        Since  util-linux 2.23 the mount command can be used to do more propagation (topology) changes by one mount(8) call and do it also together with other mount operations.
-This feature is
+This fea‐ ture is EXPERIMENTAL.
-       EXPERIMENTAL.
 The propagation flags are applied by additional mount(2) system calls when the preceding mount operations were successful.
 Note that this use case  is  not atomic.
 It is possible to specify the propagation flags in fstab(5) as mount options (private, slave, shared, unbindable, rprivate, rslave, rshared, runbindable).

        For example: